syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

 * Connector dragging and end thumb dragging
 * Rubber band selection

-The auto-scroll behavior in diagram can be enabled or disabled by using the [EnableAutoScroll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_EnableAutoScroll) property of the diagram.
+The auto-scroll behavior in the diagram can be enabled or disabled by using the [EnableAutoScroll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_EnableAutoScroll) property of the diagram.
 The following code example illustrates enabling or disabling the auto-scroll support for nodes.

 ```cshtml